 (I’m just in front of the tree on the left – the one wearing the green shirt)

 Although I’ve put this in the text “1969: Revolution as Personal and as Theatre”, I’ve decided to put it here as it was the first public text I helped write, when I was part of “North London Revolutionary Socialists”, a mix of young people some of whom had been involved in “Schools Action Unions”, others who’d been around Essex University during the occupation of 1968 and had sabotaged the University computer (at a time when computers were massive expensive things which filled whole rooms).
-This was produced by me and others during a brief occupation at Goldsmith’s College to be handed out the next day for the Stones’ concert the next day.
+This was produced by me and others during a brief occupation at Goldsmith’s College to be handed out the next day at the Stones’ concert.

-On the day of the concert I managed to lose my ‘comrades’ (including some who later were part of the Stoke Newington 8, and some part of the Angry Brigade) in the crowd and bumped into an old friend and his girlfriend and we popped some pills.
-At that sombre moment when Jagger read out a poem by Shelley in memory of the recently deceased Brian Jones, a load of cans and bottles were chucked at a large crowd who were standing up and obscuring the view, shouting “Get down!”.
+On the day of the concert I managed to lose my ‘comrades’1 (including some who later were part of the Stoke Newington 8, and some part of the Angry Brigade) in the crowd and bumped into an old friend and his girlfriend and we popped some pills.
+At that sombre moment when Jagger read out a poem by Shelley in memory of the recently deceased Brian Jones, a load of cans and bottles were chucked at a large crowd who were standing up and obscuring the view, people shouting to them to “Get down!” as they hurled their missiles.
 An innocent age.
 Just as they started playing ‘Street Fighting Man’ I suddenly saw in the distance my ‘comrades’ prancing and jumping and dancing up and down with great big flaming torches held up high, chucking the leaflets up into the air to distribute them.
-When the song was over, the creepy presenter denounced, through the monopoly of the mike, my group for trying to spoil people’s fun.
+When the song was over, the creepy presenter denounced, through the monopoly of the mic, my group for trying to spoil people’s fun.
 I heard later that they’d been taking the piss out of him, clearly not his idea of fun.

 Not a great leaflet but….